thedude0606/options_copy_TB/PROGRESS.md

   - **Implemented missing get_price_history method** in the DataCollector class to fix the missing method error, creating a wrapper for the existing get_historical_data method to maintain compatibility with the expected parameter structure
   - **Implemented missing get_quote method** in the DataCollector class to fix the 'DataCollector' object has no attribute 'get_quote' error, providing comprehensive error handling and response processing
   - **Implemented missing get_options_chain method** in the ShortTermDataPipeline class to fix the 'ShortTermDataPipeline' object has no attribute 'get_options_chain' error, properly delegating to the data_collector's get_options_chain method
+  - **Fixed tab creation function parameter errors** by updating create_greeks_tab, create_indicators_tab, and create_historical_tab to accept an optional symbol parameter, resolving the "takes 0 positional arguments but 1 was given" errors
+  - **Fixed validation visualization 'strike_price' error** by updating the create_validation_chart function to accept individual parameters instead of a validation_data dictionary, ensuring proper parameter passing and error handling

 ## Current Work in Progress